Overview of oxygen delivery devices

 - Advantages: can deliver high FiO2 and positive pressure, may prevent need for intubation in some patients

-- Disadvantages: requires high flows of oxygen, can be challenging to fit and may be uncomfortable, significant misunderstanding about proper use
+- Disadvantages: requires high flows of oxygen, can be challenging to fit and may be uncomfortable, significant misunderstanding about proper use; humidification required if used for prolonged periods.

 (See our Full Article on NIPPV/BIPAP/CPAP or our FAQ page on NIPPV/BIPAP/CPAP)